TalaoDAO/context/ABF_profile.md

 ### `did:key`for EBSI natural person

-The 'did:key' method used by EBSI is based on specific ['multicodec'](https://github.com/multiformats/multicodec/blob/master/table.csv#L514) :
+The 'did:key' method used by EBSI is based on a specific ['multicodec'](https://github.com/multiformats/multicodec/blob/master/table.csv#L514).

-did-key-format := did:key:MULTIBASE(base58-btc, MULTICODEC(public-key-type, raw-public-key-bytes))
-A complete description of this method is available  [`here`](https://api-pilot.ebsi.eu/docs/libraries/ebsi-did-resolver)
+A complete description of this method is available  [`here`](https://api-pilot.ebsi.eu/docs/libraries/ebsi-did-resolver).

 ### anonymization & multi DID
     To be defined

 ### Legal entities
-   * did:ebsi, did:ala
-   * did:web as a starter solution ?
-   * ??? public key -> eidas certificates (x509 certificate CA)
+Decentralized Identifiers (DIDs), as defined in DID Core, MUST be used as identifiers of the entities.
+Implementations MUST support 'did:ebsi' or 'did:ala' or 'did:web'  as a mandatory DID method as defined in [did-web](https://w3c-ccg.github.io/did-method-web/),  [did-ala](https://github.com/alastria/alastria-identity/wiki/Alastria-DID-Method-Specification) and [did:ebsi]().

 ## keys
 - NIST keys (rsa, p-256, etc)
 - “Modern” EC  curves (secp256k1, ed25519 )